-Of course, you could tell them you’re an amateur baker or a runner, but that has little to do with being a software engineer.
-So if that’s the case, what should you say when asked to describe yourself in interviews?
+Of course, you could tell them you’re an amateur baker or a runner, but that has little to do with being a software engineer or sales rep. So if that’s the case, what should you say when asked to describe yourself in interviews?
 And why does this question seem so open-ended anyway?

 This question is vague for a reason, said Ashley Watkins, career consultant and former recruiter for nonprofit, banking and manufacturing industries.
 Prospective employers are teeing up job candidates to see how well they can show their strengths for a role.